mackeylab/bids_ppc_scripts/README.md

 The second chunk is run by `new_subj_second` script.
 This does the below:
 - Run [MRIQC](https://mriqc.readthedocs.io/en/stable/) on that subject.
 - Re-run MRIQC group output to auto-add new subjects as they come in.
-- Run Freesurfer on that subject’s chosen T1 (*and T2?*), including hippocampal subfields, on the `CBPD_Scanning_Data` Google sheet (longitudinal subjects will be figured out for this, tbd).
+- Run Freesurfer on that subject’s chosen T1, including hippocampal subfields, on the `CBPD_Scanning_Data` Google sheet (longitudinal subjects will be figured out for this, tbd).
 - When Freesurfer is done, run fMRIprep, which will then run with precomputed Freesurfer inputs.

 Then, someone should put their eyes on fMRIprep `.html` files for each subject run through this, and copy MRIQC outputs (including # of resting-state vols kept) into CBPD Scanning Data file.